tomssoftware78/effective_java/src/main/java/be/tvde/A_creating_destroying_objects/G_creating_unneccessary_objects/readme.txt

 Avoid creating unneccessary objects
 ===================================

-Often it is appropriate to reuse a single object instead of creating a new functionally equivalent object eacht time it is needed.
+Often it is appropriate to reuse a single object instead of creating a new functionally equivalent object each time it is needed.

-When an object is immutable, it can be reused!
+When an object is IMMUTABLE, it can be REUSED!

 Extreme example:
     Use